gmcmacran/time_series_M4/README.md

 leverage nixtla’s dataset
 [package](https://nixtlaverse.nixtla.io/datasetsforecast/index.html)
 which includes a cleaned version of data.
-The only check I do is to confirm dataset has the correct number of series.
+The only check I do is to confirm each dataset has the correct number of series.

 - Step 1: Download data.
 - Step 2: Count number of series.